Dartmoor line: Network Rail

 On 19 March 2021, it was announced that the Dartmoor Line would reopen to regular, year-round services by the end of the year as the first project delivered as part of the government's "Restoring Your Railway" programme.

 Preparatory work began on reopening the railway between Okehampton and Coleford Junction as soon as Government funding was confirmed in March.
 By May 2021, Network Rail had laid more than 11 miles of new track, 24,000 concrete sleepers and 29000 tonnes of ballast, and installed drainage and new fencing.
+The total cost to reinstate the line was £40.5 million.

 In July 2021, Network Rail took over formal ownership of the line from Aggregate Industries, a successor company to Camas, which had been leasing it to the Dartmoor Railway since 1994.
 It also acquired the northern part of Okehampton station from Devon County Council for £1, leaving the southern side with the council.

 The new service started on 20 November 2021, with Great Western Railway running eight trains a day (one every two hours) to Exeter St Davids, with a journey time of around 40 minutes.
 On weekdays, five trains, including peak-time commuter services, continue to Exeter Central.
 The frequency has increased to hourly from May 2022, with more trains serving Exeter Central.

 Services are run using s although s and / 'Turbos' are also cleared to run on the route.

+Following the reopening in 2021, plans and funding were announced for a new station named Okehampton Interchange east of Okehampton in November 2023.
+Funding was approved by the government in June 2024 as part of its Levelling-Up policy and the Devon Metro.
+The station is expected to be opened in 2026.